 How to Teach a Chinchilla to Use a Toilet?

-Sounds unbelievably, but it is possible to learn your messy pet to use a special chinchilla toilet or litter bowl.
+Sounds unbelievable, but it is possible to teach your messy pet to use a special chinchilla toilet or litter bowl.
 Spreading poops all over the cage floor or even carpet could be very frustrating.
 Chinchillas can’t be trained when to poo but they could learn where to urinate.
 To do this you have to follow some useful instructions:

 - Place the litter bowl in a corner of the cage where your pet tends to urinate.
 Make sure that the food container is placed in another corner of the chinchilla cage.